nmshd/documentation/_docs_integrate/11-connector-configuration.md

 -   **enabled** `default: false`

-    Enable or disable the sync module.
+    Enable or disable the sync Module.

 -   **interval** `default: 60`

-    The interval in seconds at which the sync module will fetch changes from the Backbone.
+    The interval in seconds at which the sync Module will fetch changes from the Backbone.

 ### webhooks <a href="{% link _docs_integrate/03-connector-modules.md %}#webhooks"><i class="fas fa-fw fa-info-circle"/></a> {#webhooks}

-This module is deprecated in favor of the [webhooksV2](#webhooksv2) module.
+This Module is deprecated in favor of the [webhooksV2](#webhooksv2) Module.
 {: .notice--warning}

 ```json